mtomassoli/golib/README.md

 The wait is over!
 ```

-Initially, *goSelect* blocks because both `x = ch1.pop()` and `x = ch2.pop()` are blocking and there is no default case.
+Initially, *goSelect* blocks because both `x = ch1.recv()` and `x = ch2.recv()` are blocking and there is no default case.
 When, after a pause of 1 second, *ch1* is closed, the first branch of *goSelect* is taken, `ch1 = nil` is executed and "ch1 is now nil" is printed.
 Since any operation on *nil* blocks, the first branch is virtually removed from *goSelect*.
-If we removed `ch1 = nil`, on the next iteration the first branch would be immediately taken because a pop on a closed channel never blocks (it reads the value *channelClosed*).
+If we removed `ch1 = nil`, on the next iteration the first branch would be immediately taken because a recv on a closed channel never blocks (it reads the value *channelClosed*).

 ###Example 2###